TosbackCgusBridge-Bot/CGUs-versions/Intuit/Privacy Policy.md

 *   Enter a valid mobile number.

-Sign up for email alerts, offers promotions Mobile offers and promotions Message and data rates might apply.
-Upto 8 messages from month from 527365 to the mobile number you provide.
-Signup is not required to purchase goods or services.
-Text **HELP** for help and **STOP** to cancel.
+Sign up for email alerts, offers promotions Mobile offers and promotions Message and data rates may apply.
+By providing my mobile number, I agree to receive autodialed promotional text alerts from JCPenney to that number.
+I understand that consent is not required to purchase goods or services.
+Up to 8 msgs/month from 527365 (JCPenney).
+Text **HELP** to 527365 for help and **STOP** to 527365 to cancel.
 Terms and conditions    privacy policy CUSTOMER SERVICE

 *   returns
 *   shipping information